 2020 trend to try instead: A bra top

 What started out as a major runway moment was quickly escalated en masse, climaxing with Zara’s blockbuster polka dot dress and the ensuing Instagram tribute accounts.
-Ever forgiving and incredibly feminine, the prairie dress is one of the most useful fashion pieces you can have.
-With so much confusion and chaos overtaking the news in 2019, it’s easy to see why we were all went wild for the lewks of a simpler time best described by Laura Ingalls Wilder.
-Next year, we’re ready for a little more polish.
+Ever forgiving and incredibly feminine, the prairie dress is one of the most useful fashion pieces you can have—it’s easy to see why we were all went wild for the lewks of a simpler time best described by Laura Ingalls Wilder.
+Now?
+We’re ready for a little more polish.

 French designer Simon Jacquemus sparked a collective awwww immediately followed by a #WhyTho with the release of his Mini Le Chiquito in March, a teeny tiny handbag that had room for literally nothing.
 The petite purse was not only impractical, sparking memes speculating what could fit inside its miniscule frame (my patience, for example), it was also expensive, clocking in at about US $260.
 Downsizing is usually a good thing, and we applaud Jacquemus for taking the trend to its most absurd conclusion.
 But with that, we’re ready for something with a little more real estate.